DataDog/system-tests/README.md

 A workbench designed to run advanced tests (integration, smoke, functional, fuzzing and performance) against our suite of dd-trace libraries.

-When making changes to dd-trace, you'll commonly need to run the unmerged changes against the system tests (to ensure the feature is up to spec).
-But because system tests are outside of dd-trace-xx repos, testing against unmerged changes is not so straightforward.
-Various approaches  to this "chicken or the egg" problem are detailed [here](https://github.com/DataDog/system-tests/blob/main/docs/execute/how-to-approach-changes.md).

 ## Requirements

 `bash`, `docker` and `python3.12`.
 More infos in the [documentation](https://github.com/DataDog/system-tests/blob/main/docs/execute/requirements.md)

-## Weblog vs Parametric
+## End-To-End vs Parametric

-System-tests contains two types of tests: "weblog" and "parametric."
-Weblog apps support "automatic instrumentation."
-Weblog tests are used to test tracing integrations, security products, profiling, dynamic instrumentation, and more.
+System-tests contains various testing scenarios; the two most commonly used are called "End-To-End" and "Parametric."
+Most of the docs in this repo refer to End-To-End tests, which were developed earlier and support a wider range of scenarios.
+Some of the instructions apply to both end-to-end and parametric (e.g. the [edit docs](./docs/edit/)), but not all.
+You can find dedicated parametric instructions in the [parametric.md](https://github.com/DataDog/system-tests/blob/main/docs/scenarios/parametric.md).

+**End-To-End**

+End-To-End tests are good for testing real-world scenarios — they incorporate "weblog" servers designed to mimick customer applications with automatic instrumentation, a "test-agent" to mimick the Datadog Agent, and communication with the Datadog backend.
+They support the full lifecycle of a trace (hence the name, "End-To-End").
+Use End-To-End scenarios to test tracing integrations, security products, profiling, dynamic instrumentation, and more.
+When in doubt, use end-to-end.

+**Parametric**

 Parametric tests are designed to validate tracer and span interfaces.
-They should be used to test operations such as creating spans, setting tags, setting links, injecting/extracting http headers, getting tracer configurations, etc. Weblog tests are designed to test a wider set of scenarios, so when in doubt, use weblog.
+They are more lightweight and support testing features with many input parameters.
+They should be used to test operations such as creating spans, setting tags, setting links, injecting/extracting http headers, getting tracer configurations, etc.

-Most of the docs in this repo refer to weblog tests, and many of the instructions apply to both weblog and parametric, but not all.
-You can find dedicated parametric instructions in the [parametric.md](https://github.com/DataDog/system-tests/blob/main/docs/scenarios/parametric.md).

 ## How to use